sunny-lads-group/weather-boyz/README.md

 2. Create a docker-compose.yml file in `backend/docker/`.
 Use the provided `docker-compose.yml.sample` file and change the password as need be.

 3. Create a `.env` file in `/backend`.
-Add the following line to it:
+Add the following lines to it:

    ```
    DATABASE_URL=postgres://<username>:<password>@<host>:<port>/<database>
+   JWT_SECRET=your-super-secret-jwt-key-change-this-in-production
    ```

    Replacing the placeholders with the values in your `docker-compose.yml` file.